 Instead of leaving all of your property to your spouse, which would require that you use your exemption, you can transfer a part of your estate to a revocable living trust.
 Your spouse remains the primary beneficiary during his or her lifetime, which makes the funds accessible to your spouse whenever needed.
 The remaining portion of your estate will pass to your heirs at your spouse’s death.
 In this way, federal taxes will not be paid upon your death, as your property is in the revocable living trust, which is exempt by way of the unified credit.

-If you have questions regarding a joint tenancy, living trusts, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a joint tenancy, living trusts, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.